 Like any metal, pewter tarnishes when exposed to air, and antiques are especially vulnerable because of their age.
 However, because it has a low silver, it is slower to tarnish.
 Washing pewter dishes in warm, soapy water will keep them shining for the most part, and an all-purpose metal cleaner or polishing cloth can be used for tougher dirt.
 Like all metal, the key to keeping pewter its best is regular maintenance cleaning.

 The Wrap Up

 So, there it is, folks!
-All my best advice on keeping all your metal surfaces from jewelry to silverware to appliances free from tarnish and full of shine, as well as some tips on some of my best silver polishing tactics.
-I hope this article helped you with your cleaning routine, and I look forward to sharing some more of my cleaning tips with everyone soon.
+All of the best advice on keeping all your metal surfaces from jewelry to silverware to appliances free from tarnish and full of shine, as well as some tips on some of the best silver polishing tactics.
+We hope this article helped you with your cleaning routine, and we look forward to sharing some more of our cleaning tips with everyone soon.

 For 40 years, Champion Supplies has provided customers with solutions to their cleaning problems through the use of unique high-performance products, the majority of which are made in the USA.
 Our philosophy has always been to custom make, source, and market products of the highest quality that are typically not available in stores.